reindeer sleighing

 Important

-You can sometimes also translate a noun with a possessive -’s into Russian using a special type of adjective called a possessive adjective.
+You can sometimes also translate a noun with a possessive -’s into Russian using a special type of called a possessive adjective.
 However, this can only be done if the owner is a single word (with no adjectives etc.) and is expressed using:

 • a name